ddttom/doc2web/docs/prd.md

 - **Numbering formats must be converted to appropriate CSS counter styles**
 - **DOM serialization must be verified to ensure content preservation**
 - **Document structure must be validated at each processing step**
+- **Section IDs must be derived from numbering structure, not from text content**

 ### 4.5 API and Integration